SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

           ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "product$" OR "production" OR "produce$" OR "service$" OR "consumption" OR "consume$" OR "consumer$")
         )
-      OR "ecolabelling" OR "ecolabel$" OR "environmental label$" OR
+      OR "ecolabel*" OR "eco-label*" OR "environmental label$" OR
         (
           ("certification" OR "certificate$" OR "label$" OR "labelling")